Eschatologue/CM_wiki/docs/class/ranger/broodweaver.md

 ***Regaining Threadling Dice.*** You regain one expended *Threadling Die* when you finish a Short Rest, and you regain all expended *Threadling Dice* after a Long Rest.
 Additionally, after you cast a [Mindspun Invocation] spell, you regain a number of *Threadling Die* equal to the expended spell slot.

+#### Threadling Die Uses

 These Threadlings are at your command.
 You can use your *Threadling Die* in the following way.
 Each effect has a die cost, which is the number of *Threadling Die* that must be expended in order to use it.
 When the Cost states *Any*, you can expend any number of *Threadling Die* available to you.

 If an effect requires a Saving Throw, it uses your Ranger's Spell Save DC.

 ***Seek & Destroy (Cost: Any)***

-:   After you hit a creature with a weapon attack or Unarmed Strike, you expend can one or more *Threadling Die*, rolling them, and send the Threadlings at the target.
+:   After you hit a creature with a weapon attack or Unarmed Strike, you can expend one or more *Threadling Die*, rolling them, and send the Threadlings at the target.
 The target takes extra :dmg-force: **Force** damage equal to the number rolled.

 ***Suspend (Cost: 1 Die)***

-:   After you hit a creature with a weapon attack or Unarmed Strike, you expend can one *Threadling Die* and :dmg-force: **Force** the target to make a Strength saving throw.
+:   After you hit a creature with a weapon attack or Unarmed Strike, you can expend one *Threadling Die* and :dmg-force: **Force** the target to make a Strength saving throw.
 On a failed save, it has the Restrained condition and lifted 5 feet off the ground for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on a success.

 ***Woven Mail (Cost: Any)***